 Allah has not given a person two hearts within his body; nor has He made your wives whom you declare to be [as unlawful as] your mothers’ backs your real mothers; nor has He made those whom you call your sons your own sons.
 These are [but] words that you utter with your mouths, whereas Allah proclaims the Truth and directs you to the right path.
 Call them after their [real] fathers: that is more equitable in the sight of Allah.
 And if you do not know their [real] fathers, then [regard them as] your brethren in faith (ikhwānukum fī-l-dīn) and your dependants (mawālīkum).
 You will incur no sin if you err in this respect, but [for] what your hearts intend—for Allah is Ever Most Forgiving, Most Merciful.
 (Q 33:4-5)

-There are strong warnings in hadiths against knowingly misattributing lineage; it is described as tantamount to disbelief (Muslim, Īmān, iṭlāq ism al-kufr ʿalā-l-ṭaʿn fī-l-nasab wal-niyāḥat ʿalā-l-mayyit).
+What was annulled was the ascription of parenthood to other than the real parents and there are strong warnings in Hadiths against knowingly misattributing lineage; it is described as tantamount to disbelief (Muslim, Īmān, iṭlāq ism al-kufr ʿalā-l-ṭaʿn fī-l-nasab wal-niyāḥat ʿalā-l-mayyit).
 Saʿd b.
 Abī Waqqāṣ (d.
 44/664) reported that the Prophet, upon him peace and blessings, said: “Paradise is forbidden to anyone who falsely and knowingly claims another as his father” (Bukhārī, Farāʾiḍ, man iddaʿā ilā ghayr abīh; Muslim, Īmān, bayān ḥāl īmān man raghiba ʿan abīh wa huwa yaʿlam).
 In another longer narration, ʿAlī b.
 Abī Ṭālib (d.
 40/661) narrated from the Prophet, upon him peace and blessings: “If anyone claims as his father someone other than his [true] father, or attributes himself to someone other than his [true] patrons (mawālīh), the curse of Allah is on him, and that of the angels and all mankind.
 Neither repentance nor ransom will be accepted from him on the Day of Resurrection” (Muslim, Ḥajj, faḍl al-Madīna).
 The significance of this hadith, al-Nawawī (d.
 676/1277) explains, is that misattributing lineage is a form of ingratitude with enormous legal consequences: it destroys rights of inheritance, clientship (see Clients), blood money, and the rights of blood relatives (q.v.) and parents (Sharḥ Muslim, Faḍl al-Madīna).

 Abū Dāwūd.
 Sunan.